imMichaelHarris/Sprint-Challenge-Applied-Javascript/README.md

 The Document Object Model is an Object Model of the entire html page.
 It's not the actual HTML.

 2. What is an event?
-An event is everything that happens in the browser or an html element.
+An event is an interaction that happens in the browser or an html element.

 3. What is an event listener?
 An event listener is when we listen for a specific event on an element.
 It takes two arguments